 The B8 offshore oil field is located in the Polish economic zone of the Baltic Sea, approximately 70km north of Jastarnia.
 LOTOS Petrobaltic (LPB) fully owns and operates the oilfield.

 The B8 field is estimated to contain 3.5 million tonnes of crude oil reserves.
 It is expected to produce 250,000t of crude oil a year.
-First production from the field was achieved in October 2015, while commercial production is scheduled to begin in mid-2016.
+The first production from the field was achieved in October 2015 while commercial production is scheduled to begin in mid-2016.

 B8 oil field geology and discovery

 The field was discovered in 1983 by drilling the B8-1 well, which discovered crude oil in Middle Cambrian sandstones.

 Financing for the B8 oil field development

 LPB, Polish Investments for Development (PIR), Bank Gospodarstwa Krajowego and Bank Pekao agreed to finance the B8 oil field development in August 2014.
 The estimated investment on the project is zl1.8bn (approximately $490m), of which PIR contributed zl430m ($116.43m), while Bank Gospodarstwa Krajowego and Bank Pekao provided zl660m ($178.7m).

 The development plan for the field involves the drilling of development wells and water injection wells and installation of subsea producing infrastructure.
 The produced crude oil is transported through a 35km-long undersea pipeline to the Baltic Beta floating platform located at the B3 field, which is in production.
 The crude oil will then be processed by the Lotos oil refinery located in Gdansk.

 A total of ten wells, comprising six production and four injection boreholes, all equipped with wellheads, were drilled in 2014.
 The rig’s next assignment is to drill the B8-Z6 water injection well, the last one on the B8 field.
 The exploration and production licence of the field is valid until 2031.